 Our Chapel theme for this year is Love Embodied.
 We are excited to journey together as a community and discover how we can become more like Christ, the one who shows us the way of love and calls us to do the same.

-Chapel will continue to be available through a variety of experiences and formats this year, including:
+Chapel will continue to be available through a variety of experiences and formats as we prepare to return to Loma, including:

 Chapel will still be required.
-However, given the uniqueness of navigating the complexities and challenges of a global pandemic, Chapel requirements will be reduced to 16 units for the Fall 2020 semester only, and will be able to be earned through a variety of different opportunities.
-More specific details will be announced in the coming weeks.
+However, given the uniqueness of navigating the complexities and challenges of a global pandemic, Chapel requirements will be reduced and will be able to be earned through a variety of different opportunities and formats.

 The PLNU Wellness Center provides the following services for undergraduate students who experience stress, depression, and/or anxiety in this season: